openstack/openstack-ansible-ops/skydive/README.md

 This playbook has external role dependencies.
-If Ansible is not installed with the `bootstrap-embedded-ansible.sh` script these dependencies can be resolved with the ``ansible-galaxy`` command and the ``ansible-role-requirements.yml`` file.
+If Ansible is not installed with the `bootstrap-embedded-ansible.sh` script these dependencies can be resolved with the `ansible-galaxy` command and the ansible-role-requirements.yml file.

 ``` shell
 ansible-galaxy install -r ansible-role-requirements.yml
 ```

-Once the dependencies are set make sure to set the action plugin path to the location of the config_template action directory.
+Once the dependencies are set make sure to set the action plugin path to the location of the `config_template` action directory.
 This can be done using the environment variable `ANSIBLE_ACTION_PLUGINS` or through the use of an `ansible.cfg` file.

 #### Deploying | The environment natively

-The following example will use a local inventory, and set the required options on the CLI to run a deployment.
+The following example will use a local inventory and set the required options on the CLI to run a deployment.

 ``` shell